opensovereigncloud/libvirt-provider/docs/usage/usage.md

 The following flags are required for the application to run properly:

 `--supported-machine-classes` (Path to the supported machine classes file).
-Sample `machine-classes.json` can be found [here](../../config/development/machineclasses.json).
+See the [sample machine-classes.json](../../config/development/machineclasses.json) for reference.

 ---